 Foreign exchange risk exposures arise from transactions and balances denominated in foreign currencies.
 The Company's foreign currency risk arises primarily with respect to the United States dollar.
-Fluctuations in the
+Fluctuations in the exchange rates between the United States dollar and the Canadian dollar could have a material effect on the Company's business, financial condition and results of operations.
+The Company does not engage in any hedging activity to mitigate this risk.

 The Company has cash and cash equivalents, certain receivables, convertible debentures and investments in companies denominated in a foreign currency.
-For the three months ended March 31, 2019 management estimates that if the United States dollar had strengthened or weakened by 10% against the Canadian dollar, assuming all other variables remained constant, net income for the period would have increased or decreased by approximately \$1,030,345 (December 31, 2018 - \$646,195).
+For the six months ended June 30, 2019 management estimates that if the United States dollar had strengthened or weakened by 10% against the Canadian dollar, assuming all other variables remained constant, net income for the period would have increased or decreased by approximately \$990,311 (December 31, 2018 - \$646,195).